-Understanding Purchased Life Annuities (PLAs) and their benefits for savers
+Understanding Purchased Life Annuities (PLAs) and their benefits for people with savings

 Introduction to PLAs

 A Purchased Life Annuity (PLA) is a financial product that provides a guaranteed income in exchange for a lump sum payment.
-Unlike traditional pension annuities, PLAs offer more favourable tax treatment, making them an attractive option for savers looking to secure a guaranteed regular income.
+Unlike traditional pension annuities, PLAs offer more favourable tax treatment, making them an attractive option for people with savings looking to secure a guaranteed regular income.

 Impact of interest rates on PLAs